Home / LSA Students / Academics & Requirements / Majors & Minors / Latin American and Caribbean Studies (LACS) /

 The major goals of the Program are:

-- To offer broad-ranging undergraduate (major and minor) and graduate (certificate) academic programs in Latin American and Caribbean Studies at the University of Michigan.
+- To offer broad-ranging undergraduate (concentration and academic minor) and graduate (certificate) academic programs in Latin American and Caribbean Studies at the University of Michigan.

 - To promote and support initial field research of graduate students specializing in Latin American studies, with the help of resources such as Foreign Language and Area Studies awards.